Find your audience!

 It emphasizes narrative-driven podcasting, focusing on foundational steps in the creative process—thinking as an audio producer, honing a podcast concept, seeking out stories, and gathering and editing tape from wherever you are.

-Using classic podcast episodes as a guide, you’ll get a crash course in script writing, recording and interviewing, and editing your podcast like a professional using Hindenburg Journalist (available as a free trial).
+Using classic podcast episodes as a guide, you’ll get a crash course in script writing, recording and interviewing, and editing your podcast like a professional using Hindenburg Journalist and/or Pro Tools First (both available as free trials).
 Finish the course with detailed feedback on your own podcast idea and guidance on how to launch it.

 Please bring ideas for a podcast you want to create, and be prepared to describe its audience and goals.

 Students are encouraged to use a digital audio recorder if they have one (such as a Tascam DR-40 or Zoom H2n), but a smartphone will do for the purposes of the course.

 Alison Bruzek is a senior audio producer for The New York Times Opinion section.
 She currently works on the weekly podcast, "The Argument."
 She also co-hosted the podcast "No Signal" and the 5-episode series "Trace Elements" for PRX.
 Before podcasts, she worked as a producer for public radio and a science reporter.
 In addition to doing radio and print for NPR and NPR.org, her print credits include The Atlantic, Scientific American, The Boston Globe, Popular Science, MIT Technology Review, Atlas Obscura, and NOVA Next.
 Her work has been recognized by PRNDI, RTDNA and the Asian American Journalists’ Association.